 Continue reading "Still Counting: 20 Years of Species Discovery"

 Today, in an effort to focus the world’s attention on the need to increase the protection of forests — and

 Continue reading "The World’s 10 Most Threatened Forest Hotspots"

 What’s got big feet, a long tongue, gray and brown fur — and is, potentially, new to science?
-That
+That would

 Continue reading "New Lemur Species Discovered in Madagascar"